sankalpjohri/html_assignment_1/README.md

 # html_assignment_1
 Assignment for the HTML5 and CSS Module.
+I have created a site for the car Ford GT.
+It has 2 pages - a landing page and a features page.
+The other nav items are mapped to dummy links.